Druspect/8321_Seismic_Interpretation_Final_Project/README.md

 ## Methodology
 The project adopts a structured pipeline (to be implemented in a Jupyter notebook):
 1. **Data Collection and Preprocessing**:
-   - Source open seismic datasets (e.g., SEG Machine Learning Challenge, TerraNubis F3).
+   - Source open seismic datasets (TerraNubis F3).
-   - Preprocess data via denoising, normalization, and conversion to suitable formats (images for CNNs).
+   - Preprocess data via denoising, normalization, and conversion to suitable formats for CNNs.
 2. **Transfer Learning**:
    - Fine-tune a pre-trained convolutional neural network (RoBERTA, TBD) for facies classification.
    - Address challenges like noisy labels using advanced techniques ( abel smoothing).
 3. **Reinforcement Learning**:
-   - Design an environment where an agent refines interpretations based on rewards tied to ground truth alignment.
+   - Design an environment where an model refines interpretations based on rewards tied to ground truth alignment.
-   - Experiment with algorithms like Deep Q-Networks (DQN) or others suited to high-dimensional data.
+   - Experiment with algorithms
 4. **Comparative Analysis**:
-   - Benchmark against traditional methods (e.g., manual interpretation) and other ML approaches (e.g., unsupervised clustering).
+   - Benchmark against traditional methods.
    - Use metrics such as accuracy, F1-score, and computational efficiency.
 5. **Visualization**:
    - Generate seismic sections with predicted facies overlays for validation and presentation.
+   - show accuracy and loss graph of training models for reference

 ## Getting Started

 ### Prerequisites
 - **Python**: 3.8 or higher
 - **JupyterLab**: For running the planned notebook
-- **Hardware**: GPU recommended for model training
+- **Hardware**: **MPS**/GPU recommended for model training

 ### Installation
 1. Clone the repository: